-It’s often a surprise to learn what are the most read articles on this blog, not quite three years old yet, but seemingly gaining in stature by the day.
+It’s often a surprise to learn what are the most read articles on this blog, now celebrating its sixth birthday and seemingly gaining in stature by the day.

-If I told you that of the top ten most visited pages none are specifically about David Bowie, you’d probably be even more taken aback than me.
+If I told you that of the top ten most visited pages none are specifically about the subject of my first book, David Bowie, you’d probably be even more taken aback than me.
 And if I told you that nestling in as the tenth most read post was a slightly salacious piece concerning Billy Idol’s voracious appetite for that tried and tasty triumvirate of sex and drugs and rock n’ roll you’d be shocked, right?

 Not as shocked as I was when I stumbled over a clip of Idol on YouTube recently.
 I didn’t know whether to laugh, cringe or cry.
 In fact, I think I did all three, simultaneously.

-With little trace of irony, or making eye contact with the host, Idol told Letterman that his songs were so popular that drug dealers in New York were naming their products after them.
+With little trace of irony, or making eye contact with the host, a surprisingly elocuted Idol told Letterman that his songs were so popular that drug dealers in New York were naming their products after them.

 “There’s White Wedding: cocaine, Rebel Yell: quaaludes, Dancing With Myself: smoke and stuff.
 Yeah, people recognise me everywhere.”

 Instead of chuckling merrily or changing the subject, Letterman injected some antagonism into the exchange and sneered, “You must be a very proud young man.”